Brightify/Reactant/docs/tutorials/notes.md

 **NOTE**: One more thing, even though these methods are overridden, calling super.*method*() is not needed.

-### Part 3: layouting
+### Part 3: Layouting
-As you may or may not know, the reigning king of taking care of your layout on any kind of Apple device is `AutoLayout`.
+As you may or may not know, the reigning king of laying out your views on any kind of Apple device is `AutoLayout`.
 We sure want to get in on the fun using it.

 **ReactantUI** uses what `AutoLayout` offers in an easy-to-understand way.
 You can either use anonymous components or connect your UI to your code giving you even more control over the component.

+TODO LEARN TO USE `reactant add` to create NoteCell.ui.xml

-Open a file called **MainRootView.ui.xml**.
-First thing you'll notice is that there's some gibberish in the header.
+Open a file called **NoteCell.ui.xml**.
+First thing you'll notice is that there's a lot of complex text in the header.
 That's actually defining the `RootView` component you're creating right now, that's why the file ends with `</Component>` and every `ui.xml` file has to have this structure (except for the `rootView="true"` if you don't want the view to be a `RootView`).

-We're not gonna need the Label, so we can get rid of it.
+We're not gonna need the Label, so we can safely get rid of it.

+### Part 4: Creating New Notes

+### Part 5: Finishing Touches